samid737/scrambledev/_posts/2017-11-22-oop-camera-lock-trimtabs-json-data-formatting.md

 ## OOP

 The [previous log](/scrambledev/2017/11/13/object-oriented-aircraft-model-sounds-engine-model.html) mentioned  the Object oriented approach.
 Basically I continued this approach and tried to respecify more aspects of the code.
 The aircraft has some pretty heavy OO code under the hood, where almost every system is split up into components.
 The landing gear, structures, engine etc. are all  decomposed and having them as seperate objects adds some very unique benefits.
 For example, different [engines](https://www.grc.nasa.gov/www/k-12/UEET/StudentSite/engines.html) fit an aircraft and with the new code , each engine can be implemented.
-The turboshaft would for example fit A helicopter, so the model would need helicopter dynamics.
+The turboshaft would for example fit a helicopter, so the model would need helicopter dynamics.
 The new code structure allows for definition of different aircraft, such as an airplane, helicopter, balloon etc. The dynamics of these aircraft is missing right now though.

 ## Camera target, HUD Switch